 Hola Unblocker is another media-unblocking service that’s also available as a Chrome or Firefox extension.
 It only tunnels traffic to media websites (like Netflix), so it doesn’t slow down normal Internet use.
 Hola says it uses peer-to-peer technology to stay fast, so it shouldn’t slow down when more people discover this service.
 Like Media Hint, Hola Unblocker is free.

-There are a several free options here: Tunlr for a DNS service or Media Hint or Hola Unblocker for a browser extension.
+There are several free options here: Tunlr for a DNS service or Media Hint or Hola Unblocker for a browser extension.
 If you just want access to the websites it supports, Tunlr will work for you.
 The browser extensions won’t give you maximum streaming speeds, so you may not get the highest-definition video playback, but they are free and easy to use.

 If you want a service that supports almost any possible media service you can think of, lets you access them at full speed, and works with all your devices, I can recommend UnoDNS.
 I’ve also heard good things about Unblock Us, although I haven’t tried it myself.